Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

-# ACS 3340 - Native Applications with JavaScript
+# ACS 3340 - Building Native Applications with JavaScript

 <!-- > -->

 ## Introduction

-The purpose of this class is to expand your JavaScript skills by exploring native applications built with JS.
+This course is designed to enhance your JavaScript skills through the exploration of native applications built with JS.

 <!-- > -->

 ## Learning Objectives

-1. Compare and contrast Web and Native Applications
+1. Comparison of Web and Native Applications
-1. Compare and contrast Mobile vs Desktop experiences
+1. Contrasting Mobile vs. Desktop Experiences
-1. Define Components with Class and function syntax
+1. Use React and Redux
-  - Component Architecture
-  - Props and State
-  - JSX

 <!-- > -->